Mapple: A Domain-Specific Language for Mapping Distributed Programs: Conclusion

 \section{Conclusion}

-We present \name{}, a high-level interface that simplifies the development of mappers for task-based parallel systems. \name{} overcomes key limitations of existing mapping interfaces by abstracting low-level runtime details while exposing transformation primitives to resolve dimensionality mismatches between iteration and processor spaces.
-At the core of \name{} is the \emph{decompose} primitive, which minimizes communication volume based on theoretical analysis.
+We present \name{}, a high-level interface that simplifies the development of mappers for task-based parallel systems. \name{} overcomes key limitations of existing mapping interfaces by abstracting low-level runtime details while exposing transformation primitives to resolve dimensionality mismatches between task and processor spaces.
+At the core of \name{} is the \emph{decompose} primitive, which helps minimize communication volume.
 Across nine distributed applications, \name{} reduces mapper code size by \locreduction{} and achieves up to \mapperspeedup{} speedup over expert-written C++ mappers.
 Moreover, the \emph{decompose} primitive outperforms existing heuristics by up to \primitivespeedup.
 These results demonstrate the practical effectiveness of \name{} in enabling the development of concise, high-performance mappers for distributed applications.